Skip to main content

 )

-Scope state (session, user, project) and sequencer state are available in the block context.
+Scope state (session, user, org) and sequencer state are available in the block context.
 Use them when the next block needs contextual data.

 Why this matters for portability